CynderTech/typescript-serverless-template/README.md

 # typescript-serverless-template

-Template for serverless typescript projects.
+Template for Serverless TypeScript projects.

 Since this tries to follow the [3 Musketeers](https://3musketeersdev.netlify.app) methodology, the following are heavily used: